 - Correspondence with other health care professionals relating to you, for example in the hospital or community services.

-- We will process personal data that we hold about you in the following way:
+We will process this personal data in the following way:

 We will retain your dental records while you are a practice patient and after you cease to be a patient, for at least eleven years or, for children, until age of 25, whichever is the longer.

 Security of information

-- Personal data about you is held in the practice’s computer system and/or in a manual filing system.
+Personal data about you is held in the practice computer system and/or in a manual filing system.
 The information is not accessible to the public; only authorised members of staff have access to it.
 Staff are trained in their legal responsibilities under the Data Protection Act and practical procedures for maintaining confidentiality.

-- We take precautions to keep the practice premises, filing systems and computers physically secure.
+We take precautions to keep the practice premises, filing systems and computers physically secure.
 Our computer system has secure audit trails and we back-up information routinely.
 We use cloud computing facilities for the storage and processing of some of your data.
 The practice has a rigorous service level agreement with our cloud provider to ensure that all our obligations in this policy are fulfilled and that your information is secure.

 Disclosure of information